rxcomm/encoDHer/README.md

 Keys are stored in the database file keys.db.

+encoDHer implements perfect forward secrecy (PFS) in email communications.
+It is essentially ephemeral Diffie-Hellman for email, where dynamic key changes are provided by the ```--mutate-key``` option in encoDHer.

 ### Installation requirements

 The encodher package requires python-gnupg-0.3.5 or greater to function.